gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_buzzer.rst

 ----

-Using the buzzer method
+Using the buzz method
 ----------------------------------------

 .. py:method:: buzz(duration)

-    Activates teh buzzer for teh specified duration in milliseconds.
+    Activates the buzzer for the specified duration in milliseconds.

 | The code below, uses ``buzzer.buzz(duration)`` to make a buzz.